Vinyl, Fiberglass or Wood? Which Window Material is Best for your Home?

 - Design Flexibility

-Vinyl windows provide a wide selection of options so you can find a window that fits your home’s look.
+Vinyl windows bring a wide selection of options so you can find a window that suits your home’s look.
 As opposed to staining or treating the frame, vinyl frames are crafted in the color you want when they’re constructed at the factory.
-That means a lower likelihood of fading, chipping or peeling paint.
+That means a lower chance of fading, chipping or peeling paint.

 - Low Maintenance